Here are some of the recent programs that we enjoyed.

-Mike Potter, from Valley Water’s Office of Communications, was the featured speaker at the Los Altos Kiwanis Club meeting on August 12, 2025.
-He outlined the agency’s ongoing work to ensure a safe, reliable water supply for the region, while also protecting and restoring local ecosystems.
+Mike Potter, from Valley Water’s Office of Communications, outlined the agency’s ongoing work to ensure a safe, reliable water supply for the region, while also protecting and restoring local ecosystems.

 Potter explained that one of Valley Water’s goals is to use natural creekbeds for flood control, balancing human needs with environmental health.
 The agency serves two million residents across 15 cities and oversees nearly 7,000 wells throughout Santa Clara County.